antor44/livestream_video/README.md

 The absence of precompiled ‘playlist4whisper’ packages on the project’s webpage is due to frequent updates and optional hardware-specific optimizations in the underlying ‘whisper.cpp’ program.
 By providing the source code, users can adapt to these ongoing changes and tailor performance optimizations to their hardware and preferences.

-Keep in mind that compiling whisper.cpp with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.
+Keep in mind that compiling `whisper.cpp` with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of `whisper.cpp`, including those running on powerful modern CPUs.

 However, compiling whisper.cpp with CUDA is not always a trivial task: the success of the build or executable will depend on factors such as the CUDA version, NVIDIA driver, compiler version, and other libraries installed on the user’s Linux operating system.

 Another question is that "playlist4whisper" relies on the included bash script "livestream_video.sh".
 This script can be executed independently, supporting accessibility technologies.
 It can also run on Linux terminals without a desktop environment and potentially be used as a server application in multi-instance and multi-user scenarios, making it versatile for various use cases.
 By providing the source code, advanced users can review or customize the programs to suit their specific requirements and environments.

-**Q: In a low-power processor, is it possible to improve transcription in languages other than English?**
+### **Q: In a low-power processor, is it possible to improve transcription in languages other than English?**

-A: Yes, several advanced methods can significantly boost performance:
+**A:** Yes, several advanced methods can significantly boost performance:

 *   **GPU/NPU Acceleration:** Instead of running the AI engine on the CPU, you can compile `whisper.cpp` with hardware acceleration.
 This can increase execution speed by 2x or more, allowing you to use larger, more accurate models.
 Supported technologies include:
     *   **NVIDIA GPU:** via [cuBLAS](https://github.com/ggerganov/whisper.cpp#nvidia-gpu-support-via-cublas).